 - Spoon the batter into prepared muffin tins.
 Fill the tins all the way to the top.
-Not 2/3 or halfway filled, ALL the way to the brim.
 Bake at 425F for 5 minutes.
 Reduce oven temperature to 350F and continue to bake for 20-22 more minutes.
 Allow to cool for 5 minutes.

 - While the muffins are cooling, prepare the glaze by browning the butter in a medium saucepan on medium heat.
-Stir constantly until butter is brown with a light nutty aroma, about 7 minutes.
-Watch closely and do not burn.
+Stir constantly until butter is brown with a light nutty aroma, about 5 minutes.
 Once browned, remove from heat and transfer to a small bowl.
 Stir in sifted powdered sugar and milk/cream.
 Stir until completely smooth.

 - Once muffins are cooled, dip into brown butter glaze and sprinkle with cinnamon.